alanpurple/item_embed_rec/README.md

 gbc - using GradientBoosting for classification
 tf_wals - WALS(Weighted Alternating Least Sqaure by Tensorflow)
 wp_predict - method hub for many models

+# DIN
+Deep Interest Network by Alibaba, rewritten in tensorflow